Should I Start A Relationship Blog? 10 Reasons Why Writing About Your Partner Helps

-By understanding each other and being able to offer the support that the other needs during difficult times.
+By developing an understanding of each other, you will be able to offer the support that the other needs during difficult times.
 It is also important to make sure that you don’t solely rely on each other through your grief.
-If possible, lean on friends and family members as well.
+If possible, lean on friends and family as well.

-If you feel that your grief or your partner's grief is driving a wedge in your relationship, then it may be time to seek a couple’s counseling.
-Alternatively, you could each seek individual counseling to help resolve your emotions before proceeding to the step of couple’s counseling.
+If you feel that your grief or your partner's grief is driving a wedge in your relationship, then it may be time to seek couples counseling.
+Alternatively, you could each seek individual counseling to help resolve your emotions before proceeding to the step of couples counseling.